5 min read

 Because you can get academic merit scholarships.

-Got accepted and are confused about your Financial Aid Award Letter?
-Check out our post about how to read your award letter.
+Got accepted and are confused about your financial aid award letter?
+Check out our blog post about how to read your award letter.

-Colleges that are considered level, also referred to as “match,” are ones in which you should get accepted into based on your GPA and test scores.
+Colleges that are considered level, also referred to as match schools or target schools, are ones you should be accepted into based on your GPA and test scores.
 You fall nicely within the 50% range of what they are looking for in a candidate for admission.
 Keep in mind, though, that nothing is guaranteed.
 Spend a good amount of time focusing on these schools and finding the best fit, since it is very possible that you could attend one of these schools.

-These colleges may even cost less than you think.
-Check out our Straightforward Guide to Understanding Financial Aid.
+These colleges may cost less than you think.
+Check out our Straightforward Guide to Understanding Financial Aid for more info.

-Note to Parents/Guardians: To any parents/guardians reading this, I wanted to drop this note regarding the reach schools.
+Note to Parents and Guardians: To any parents or guardians reading this, I wanted to drop this note regarding reach schools.
 Please, try not to put unrealistic pressure on yourself or your student when it comes to reach schools.
 In the end, not many people care where your student goes to school.
 Yes, it’s fun to talk about or to post on social media, but encouraging your student to pick the best-fit college for them will go a much longer way.
-Try to avoid getting caught up in the “name game” of colleges at the expense of your student.
+Try to avoid getting caught up in the name game of colleges at the expense of your student.
 In the end, who cares if people don’t recognize the name of your student’s college, if your student is happiest there?
 Help to change the culture of student pressure.